 What makes Ken Wilber especially relevant in today’s world is that he is the originator of arguably the first truly comprehensive or integrative philosophy, aptly named “Integral Theory”.
 As Wilber himself puts it: “I’d like to think of it as one of the first believable world philosophies …” Incorporating cultural studies, anthropology, systems theory, developmental psychology, biology, and spirituality, it has been applied in fields as diverse as ecology, sustainability, psychotherapy, psychiatry, education, business, medicine, politics, sports, and art.

-To be a little more clear, Integral Theory aims to piece together a framework for better understanding the issues of the world through a lens that takes into account at least four different dimensions including the interior-individual (intentional), the exterior-individual (behavioral), the interior-collective (social), and the exterior-collective (social).
+To be a little more clear, Integral Theory aims to piece together a framework for better understanding the issues of the world through a lens that takes into account at least four different dimensions including the interior-individual (intentional), the exterior-individual (behavior), the interior-collective (culture), and the exterior-collective (social systems).
 A map of that overview is below:

 In the book specifically, he chronologically synthesizes the seemingly unrelateable categories of human psychological development and human behavioral development from the perspective of natural science, together with social and cultural development in this map:

 Practical Application to Business & Marketing